Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data: Proposed Method

 \section{Proposed Method}

-In this section, we propose \textbf{Momentum Tracking}, which is a decentralized learning method with momentum acceleration whose convergence rate is proven to be independent of the data heterogeneity in the standard deep learning setting.
+In this section, we propose \textbf{Momentum Tracking}, which is a decentralized learning method with momentum whose convergence rate is proven to be independent of the data heterogeneity in the setting where the objective function is non-convex and the stochastic gradient is used.